kbob/kbob.github.io/_posts/2018-10-06-deep-synth-polyphony.md

 The voice's frequency is within the triangle.
 When the voice is focusing (moving toward a note because at least one note is triggered), the voice is moving toward the focus destination.
-Otherwise it is moving toard the blurred frequency.
+Otherwise it is moving toward the blurred frequency.
 The focus destination is gradually moving from the previous note to the current note.